-Other possible moderating factors include individual min characteristics, although little research has investigated these.
-Gender differences were found in two of the included studies, with a trend towards females experiencing greater stress-reduction in response to nature artworks.10 22 One small survey found that African Americans and Caucasians have similar preferences for nature artworks32; however, no study has investigated whether culture affects the stress-reducing effects of artworks.
-Given the diversity in cultures, demographics and individual preferences for artwork, it may be over simplistic to suggest that all individuals experience artwork the same way.33

-The findings indicate that the content and aesthetic qualities of artwork are also important considerations.
-Although mixed, the studies generally indicated that nature, especially greenery, may be the most stress-reducing.
-This is consistent with research demonstrating that nature artwork is most preferred by adults34 and children.10 There are two main theories as to why viewing nature is beneficial for humans.
+Other possible moderating factors include individual characteristics, although little research has investigated these.
+Gender differences were found in two of the included studies, with a trend towards females experiencing greater stress-reduction in response to nature artworks. ^{10 22} One small survey found that African Americans and Caucasians have similar preferences for nature artworks 32; however, no study has investigated whether culture affects the stress-reducing effects of artworks.
+Given the diversity in cultures, demographics and individual preferences for artwork, it may be over simplistic to suggest that all individuals experience artwork the same way.
+33 nature, especially greenery, may be the most stress-reducing.
+This is consistent with research demonstrating that nature artwork is most preferred by adults34 and children.
+10 There are two main theories as to why viewing nature is beneficial for humans.
 The evolutionary theory proposes that because humans evolved in a natural environment, nature is processed more efficiently and we are predisposed to experience restoration.35 On the other hand, the attention restoration theory posits that nature can counteract the mental fatigue caused by stress and therefore reduce cognitive strain.36 Thus, these two theories point to nature artwork as having the greatest stress reducing effects, as demonstrated in this review.
-In contrast, abstract artworks can be seen as challenging, ambiguous and unclear for viewers, leading to increased stress.^{30 37} This is supported by the emotional congruence theory which posits that stressed people are likely to project their negative experiences and emotions onto ambiguous environmental surroundings, including artworks.5 Other artwork content could be provocative and emotionally inappropriate for certain situations, eliciting anger and dislike.
-For example, a study by Ho et al^{β 3} found that certain provocative artworks elicited feelings of loneliness and hopelessness in viewers, suggesting artwork must be chosen carefully, with particular emphasis on the provision of nature artworks.
+In contrast, abstract artworks can be seen as challenging, ambiguous and unclear for viewers, leading to increased stress.
+30 37 This is supported by the emotional congruence theory which posits that stressed people are likely to project their negative experiences and emotions onto ambiguous environmental surroundings, including artworks.5 Other artwork content could be provocative and emotionally inappropriate for certain situations, eliciting anger and dislike.
+For example, a study by Ho et $al^{\beta 3}$ found that certain provocative artworks elicited feelings of loneliness and hopelessness in viewers, suggesting artwork must be chosen carefully, with particular emphasis on the provision of nature artworks.